jgrizou/website/src/quotes/index.md

 {{ {"filter": "other", "quote": "Life is not a matter of holding good cards, but of playing a poor hand well.", "author": "Robert Louis Stevenson"} | quote }}

+{{ {"filter": "other", "quote": "You cannot swim for new horizons until you have courage to lose sight of the shore.", "author": "William Faulkner"} | quote }}

+{{ {"filter": "other", "quote": "I think prime numbers are like life.
+They are very logical but you could never work out the rules, even if you spent all your time thinking about them.", "author": "Mark Haddon"} | quote }}

 {{ {"filter": "other", "quote": "On ne juge pas un homme sur le nombre de fois qu'il tombe, mais sur le nombre de fois qu'il se relève.", "author": "Jigoro Kano"} | quote }}

 {{ {"filter": "other", "quote": "So many things are possible just as long as you don't know they're impossible.", "author": "Norton Juster"} | quote }}